G20 leaders seek to help poorest nations in post-COVID world

 China, where the pandemic originated a year ago, also offered to cooperate on vaccines.
 China has five home-grown candidates for a vaccine undergoing the last phase of trials.

-“China is willing to strengthen cooperation with other countries in the research and development, production, and distribution of vaccines,” Xi told the G20 Summit.
+“China is willing to strengthen cooperation with other countries in the research and development, production, and distribution of vaccines,” President Xi Jinping told the G20 Summit.

 “We will ... offer help and support to other developing countries, and work hard to make vaccines a public good that citizens of all countries can use and can afford,” he said.